 Are you confused about how to start a Bullet Journal?
 This is the perfect place to start!
-The #1 beginner guide on how to start a Bullet Journal!
+A beginners guide on how to start a Bullet Journal!

 Bullet journals are everywhere and maybe you have started to obsess.
 Scrolling through the gorgeous photos on Pinterest and instagram, wondering if you could do it too but you are still little confused.
 What is a bullet journal and how do YOU get started?
 In this post, I will break down everything that you need to know to get started in SIMPLE terms.
 By the end of this post, you will know how to start a bullet journal.
 I promise.
 And if not, make sure you message me and I can help answer any questions that you still have.